bootstrap-vue/bootstrap-vue/src/components/table/README.md

 The routine should always return either `-1` for `a[key] < b[key]` , `0` for `a[key] === b[key]`,
 or `1` for `a[key] > b[key]` (the fourth argument, sorting direction, should not normally be used, as `b-table` will handle the direction).
-The routine can also return `null` to fall back to the built-in sort-compare routine.
-You can use this feature (i.e. by returning `null`) to have your custom sort-compare routine handle only certain fields (keys) or in the special case of virtual columns.
+The routine can also return `null` to fall back to the built-in sort-compare routine for the particular `key`.
+You can use this feature (i.e. by returning `null`) to have your custom sort-compare routine handle only certain fields (keys) such as the special case of virtual columns.

 The default sort-compare routine works similar to the following.
 Note the fourth argument (sorting direction) is **not** used in the sort comparison: